ngrok/ngrok-docs/docs/platform/pops.md

     ngrok http --region eu 8080

+Reserved domains are globally routable to agents connected into any region.

-Reserved domains and TCP addresses are allocated for a specific region (the US region by default).
-When you reserve a domain or TCP address, you must select a target region.
-You may not bind a domain or TCP address reserved in another region other than the one it was allocated for.
+TCP addresses are allocated for a specific region (the US region by default).
+When you reserve a TCP address, you must select a target region.
+You may not bind a TCP address reserved in another region other than the one it was allocated for.
 Attempting to do so will yield an error and prevent your tunnel session from initializing.

 ### Limitations {#limits}

 An ngrok agent may only be connected a single region, meaning you cannot host tunnels in multiple regions simultaneously with the same agent.
 You can run multiple ngrok agents if you need to do this.

-A domain cannot be reserved for multiple regions at the same time.
 It is not possible to geo-balance DNS to the same tunnel name in multiple regions.
 Use region-specific subdomains or TLDs if you need to do this.

-An ngrok Edge can only contain endpoints in the same region.